How to Feel More Awake With Less Sleep

 Be a Stickler About Bedtime

-When you go to sleep is just as important as how much you sleep.
+If you want to feel more awake, when you go to sleep is just as important as how much you sleep.
 Even if you can only get six or seven hours of sleep a night, make sure you’re going to sleep at the same time each evening.
 This will regulate sleep cycles and eventually give you more nourishing sleep in fewer hours.
 AutoImmune Paleo recommends, “Find a sleep/wake rhythm and stick to it.”

 Set a time that you can realistically go to bed at, and a wake time that affords you enough sleep (8-9 hours).
 Try not to deviate from this more than 1-2 hours, including on the weekends.